-Drug Money for Burgers?
+Drug Money for Food?
 Florida PD Hosts Free BBQs with Seized Drug Money

 Police officers are doing double duty for their communities at one South Florida precinct.
 In addition to getting drug money off the street so it can do no more harm, officers in Sunrise, Florida, are taking the cash and investing it back into the very community it serves with free popup barbeques.